Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Engineering)/Linux (Derived From UNIX Family)/Free Software & OSS (Open Source Software)/Network Management/Nettools.md

 > `netstat` is old.
 Use `ss` command instead.
 > ↗ [Network Management Basics /👉 `netstat` (deprecated) --> `ss` | `hashcat`](Network%20Management%20Basics.md#👉%20`netstat`%20(deprecated)%20-->%20`ss`%20|%20`hashcat`)

+The `netstat` command symbolically displays the contents of various network-related data structures.
+There are a number of output formats, depending on the options for the information presented.
+The first form of the command displays a list of active sockets for each protocol.
+The second form presents the contents of one of the other network data structures according to the option selected.
+Using the third form, with a wait interval specified, `netstat` will continuously display the information regarding packet traffic on the configured network interfaces.
+The fourth form displays statistics for the specified protocol or address family.
+If a wait interval is specified, the protocol information over the last interval seconds will be displayed.
+The fifth form displays per-interface statistics for the specified protocol or address family.
+The sixth form displays `mbuf(9)` statistics.
+The seventh form displays routing table for the specified address family.
+The eighth form displays routing statistics.